What Are These?

 At present, I am not taking any commissions as I have a long list of Muertitas of my own to create.
 However, of you would like to get an update as soon as I finish my next set, sign up for my mailing list here.
 I promise the emails are sparse, and I don’t share your information.
 You can unsubscribe at any time.

-Momma, Spring, Summer, Autumn, and Winter have been sold and taken to their new homes.
+The best thing to do is to get the most recent updates by signing up for my mailing list.
 Photos of them and the rest of my Muertitas are taking the form of prints, greeting cards, and iphones/laptop/ipad cases on my Society 6 store.

 Do You Sculpt A Lot?